Which are the best Carcassonne Expansions?

 Traders & Builders

-Like a dainty chocolate box, this expansion starts a trend of providing little ways to shake up your games for the better.
+Like a dainty chocolate box, this Carcassonne expansion starts a trend of providing little ways to shake up your games for the better.

 20 new tiles with cities also have goods.
 Complete a city to gain tokens for every goods symbol shown, regardless of whether you have meeples in the city or not.
 Majority control of any single good grants 10 bonus points.
 This manages to encourage players to help one another whilst rewarding those who can seize opportunities to get points for the city and the goods.
 Wonderful.